-CEO Simon La Fosse recently spoke with Dillistone on our 10th birthday, looking back on the last ten years, and discussing what the next decade could hold…
+CEO Simon La Fosse spoke with Dillistone on our 10th birthday, looking back on the last ten years, and discussing what the next decade could hold…

 search-consult: How has the Executive Search industry changed in the last ten years?

 Simon La Fosse: I don’t think it has changed much, to be honest with you.
 More people are coming into the industry with a good attitude, but some of the big old companies are still quite complacent.
 Overall, I feel that the industry is changing for the better.
 I think it’s becoming much more aware of its responsibilities to candidates, and that it needs to be more flexible to what the client wants as opposed to simply delivering a product.

 s-c: What are your views on the rise of in-house executive search?

 SLF: I think it should be of concern for the search firms that are not very good, because it challenges them, and because the searches that go to in-house teams tend to be for easier-to-fill positions.
 We get the more challenging search work that demands a more rigorous methodology, a more comprehensive network that an in-house team can necessarily have.
 So if you are good at what you do, it’s not an issue.
 If you are not so good, then I would be worried for you.

 s-c: Looking back at the last ten years, what are you most proud of at La Fosse Associates?

 SLF: I think maintaining our culture as we’ve grown.
 We define our culture as one that tries to do the right thing for people, whether they’re candidates, clients, or colleagues.
 We should be very proud of maintaining that very consistently from the day we started until today.